You Rock My World: Remix

 A remix of the song produced by the Trackmasters was included on Jay-Z's 2003 S. Carter Collection mixtape.

 Live performances

-"You Rock My World" was performed twice live during the 30th anniversary concerts, which took place in late 2001.
-In the second concert, he was joined by Usher and Chris Tucker at the end, who danced with him.
+"You Rock My World" was performed live twice, during the 30th Anniversary Celebration concerts, which took place in late 2001.
+At the end of the second concert, Jackson was joined by Usher and Chris Tucker, who danced with him.